Community College Initiative Program (CCI)

 - Is willing and physically able (with accommodations as required) to complete the program in its entirety including activities or travel that may be programmed on any day of the week

-- Is able to begin the academic exchange program in the U.S. in July/August 2019.
+- Is able to begin the academic exchange program in the U.S. in July 2023.

 - Male applicants must have military service exemption/postponement at the time of application.

-- Women, people with disabilities, and candidates from ALL Egyptian Governorates are encouraged to apply.
+- Qualified women, people with disabilities, and candidates from ALL Egyptian Governorates are encouraged to apply.

 Applications will be considered Ineligible in the following cases: